 - Lou Gehrig had to retire from baseball due to amyotrophic lateral sclerosis (which became known as Lou Gehrig's disease.)

 - Matt Smith originally wanted to be a professional footballer, but a back injury put an end to his early career.
-Considering he's now a world-famous actor and plays the lead character in one of the most popular TV shows in history, we're going to go out on a limb and presume he's not too bitter about it.
+Considering he's now a world-famous actor and the Eleventh Doctor, we're going to go out on a limb and presume he's not too bitter about it.

 - Chicago Bears player Gale Sayers had to retire after injuring first one knee (the one depicted in the film Brian's Song) and then the other, both injuries requiring surgery and extensive rehab.
 He now works with a group that raises funds for injured players and their families.